ClementNerma/Rave/docs/books/concepts.md

 ### The checker: AST -> SRT

-The _checker_ comes right after the builder.
+The _checker_ comes right after the analyzer.
 It has several goals represented as tasks done in the following order:

 * Give a good representation of an AST by clearly listing entities like functions or variables, usage of blocks, macros, etc. ;
 * Perform the four inferences (inferred typing, IST, ICT, inferred templating) ;